facebook/docusaurus/website/docs/migration/migration-manual.md

 - `facebookPixelId`
 - `fonts`
 - `highlight` - We now use [Prism](https://prismjs.com/) instead of [highlight.js](https://highlightjs.org/).
 - `markdownOptions` - We use MDX in v2 instead of Remarkable.
-Your markdown options have to be converted to Remark/Rehype plugins.
+Your Markdown options have to be converted to Remark/Rehype plugins.
 - `markdownPlugins` - We use MDX in v2 instead of Remarkable.
-Your markdown plugins have to be converted to Remark/Rehype plugins.
+Your Markdown plugins have to be converted to Remark/Rehype plugins.
 - `manifest`
 - `onPageNav` - This is turned on by default now.
 - `separateCss` - It can imported in the same manner as `custom.css` mentioned above.